 Setting the scene

 In this project you will be combining input and output devices on your Arduino.
 You will be creating a number of circuits using a breadboard which will incorporate two LEDs.
-You will then use the MKR Env Shield to measure a range of environmental conditions inside of a plant dome.
+You will then use the MKR ENV Shield to measure a range of environmental conditions inside of a plant dome.
 The LEDs will automatically be controlled by the environmental conditions within the dome.

 Success criteria